FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 **Four Kids:**

 - Number 27’s (Baek Su-Ryong’s) best students who learned the Four Masters’ martial arts and were then turned into emotionless killing machines.
 Baek Su-Ryong has no idea if they survived…

+**Choi Il:**

+- Title: Fist Tyrant
+- Martial Arts: Soul Reaping Demonic Art
+- A fourth year student at the Heavenly Martial Academy and a joint disciple of all the Blood Cult elders.
+The culprit who sabotaged Geo Sangwoong.

+**Smiling Grim Reaper:**

+- Captain of the Ghost Blood Unit.

+**Yang Jin:**

+- Blood Cult agent who was tasked with supervising Geo Sangwoong.